amyspark-ng/clickery-hexagon/LOG.md

 - start work on newgrounds api and leaderboards -->

 <!-- balancing -->
-- increase the prices of click upgrades and cursor upgradess ^ just a little
+- increase the prices of click upgrades and cursor upgrades ^ just a little
 - make cursors more powerful so you don't have to click too much
 - unified format time function